Cyphrme/Coze/README.md

 respectively.
 For ES512, which unlike the other ECDSA algorithms uses the odd numbered P-521, X, Y, R, and S are padded before concatenation.

+#### Why use `tmb` and not `x` for references in messages?
+Coze places no limit on public key size which may be large.
+For example, GeMSS128 public keys are 352,188 bytes, compared to Ed25519's 32 bytes.
+Using `tmb` instead of `x`  generalizes Coze for present and future algorithm use.
+Additionally, `x` may be cryptographically significant for key security while `tmb` is not.

 #### Javascript vs Go crypto.
 Javascript's `SubtleCrypto.sign(algorithm, key, data)` always hashes a message before signing while Go's ECDSA expects a digest to sign.
 This means that in